fischertechnik/txt_demo_ROBOPro_SLI/WhichToolsYouNeed.md

     - markdown-image-paste

 1. VNC-client<br/>
    The TXT has an VNC-server.
 This makes it possible that the screen of the TXT can be control remotely.
-A nice possibilety when you RoboPro program runs localy.<br/>
+A nice possibility when you RoboPro program runs locally.<br/>
    To make use of the TXT VNC-server you will need a VNC-viewer (client):
    [Download RealVNC viewer](https://www.realvnc.com/en/connect/download/viewer/)